N3RDIUM/channel/archer-devlog1-old/script.md

 (off-screen far-away voice) What's dither?

 Wait for it, we'll get to it in a moment.
 For now, dithering adds a bit of randomness so that each ray for the same pixel does not go through the same path.
+This is completely not made up terminology and is definitely not called anti-aliasing.
 The get_ray function takes pixel coordinates and returns the ray for that pixel.
 First, we calculate the aspect ratio and normalized screen coordinates.
 Then, we calculate the screen coordinates, calculate the direction vector,